Resparing/vkdt/DOCUMENTATION/Window.md

 - Check if a certain key is pressed.
 - There is 1 parameter:
-	1. `key` A enumeration of the VKDT key options.
+	1. `key` An enumeration of the VKDT key options.
 You can select it with the following code:
 	```cpp
 	if(pVKDTWindow -> isPressed(vkdt::window::key::ZERO))
 	{